Newsletter No. 19 – Social Law

 Soc.
 April 9, 2015 (n°13-19.855):

-Ski instructors have seized the High Court to obtain the cancellation of the intergenerational pact, adopted by the national union of French ski instructors, organizing the reduction of activity of instructors from the age of 62.
-The Court of Appeal held that the integration of young new graduates is a legitimate objective and rejected the instructors' request.
-The Court of Cassation censures the reasoning of the Court of Appeal.
-It considers that the Court of Appeal should have sought, on the one hand, that the difference in treatment based on age was objectively and reasonably justified by a legitimate objective of general interest and, on the other hand, that the means to achieve this objective were appropriate and necessary.
+Ski instructors appealed to the High Court seeking to overturn the intergenerational agreement adopted by the French National Ski Instructors' Union, which regulated the reduction of instructors' working hours starting at age 62.
+The Court of Appeal held that integrating newly qualified young ski instructors was a legitimate objective and rejected the instructors' claim.
+The Court of Cassation overturned the Court of Appeal's reasoning.
+It held that the Court of Appeal should have determined, firstly, that the difference in treatment based on age was objectively and reasonably justified by a legitimate objective of general interest, and secondly, that the means used to achieve this objective were appropriate and necessary.

 Soc.
 March 11, 2015 (n°13-22.257) FS-PB:

-The Court of Cassation overturned the judgment of the Court of Appeal.
-In support of its decision, the Court first specified that "the non-competition clause, the validity of which is subject to the existence of financial consideration, is stipulated in the interest of each of the parties to the contract of work”.
-The Court deduces from this that “the employer cannot, unless otherwise stipulated, unilaterally waive this clause, during the performance of this agreement”.
+The Court of Cassation overturned the Court of Appeal's decision.
+In support of its ruling, the Court first clarified that "the non-compete clause, the validity of which is contingent upon the existence of financial compensation, is stipulated in the interest of each party to the employment contract."
+The Court then concluded that "the employer cannot, unless otherwise stipulated, unilaterally waive this clause during the term of the contract."

-The employee then seized the industrial tribunal with claims relating both to the execution and to the termination of the contract.
-According to the employee, the break, concluded, during the period of protection following the maternity leave is null.
-The Court of Cassation confirms the judgment of the Court of Appeal rejecting this request and recalls that except in the event of fraud or defect of the consent, not invoked in this case, a conventional breach can be validly concluded during the periods suspension of the employment contract to which the employee is entitled under her maternity leave, as well as during the four weeks following the expiry of these periods.
-However, the Court of Cassation partially quashed the appeal judgment insofar as it rejected the claim for damages based on the existence of wage discrimination.
-Indeed, the Court of Cassation specified that the Court of Appeal had to carry out a comparative analysis of the situation, functions and responsibilities of the person concerned with those of the other sales engineers and not simply note that the employee worked in another geographical area than another sales engineer to consider that the two employees were not in comparable situations and to reject the employee's request.
+However, the Court of Cassation partially overturned the Court of Appeal's decision insofar as it rejected the claim for damages based on the existence of wage discrimination.
+Indeed, the Court of Cassation specifies that the Court of Appeal should have carried out a comparative analysis of the situation, functions and responsibilities of the person concerned with those of other sales engineers and not simply noted that the employee worked in a different geographical area than another sales engineer to consider that the two employees were not in comparable situations and reject the employee's claim.

-Termination by agreement and limitation period for disciplinary proceedings
+Negotiated termination agreement and statute of limitations for disciplinary proceedings

 Soc.
 March 3, 2015 (n°13-23.348) FP-PB: